MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 ## Install the Power Automate agent for virtual desktops

 > [!IMPORTANT]
-> Power Automate for desktop should be installed on your physical machine before installing the agent on your virtual desktop.
+> Power Automate for desktop should be installed on your host machine before installing the agent on your virtual desktop.
 The virtual machine might have or not installed the Power Automate for desktop.

 > [!IMPORTANT]
 > During the installation of Power Automate for desktop, the Citrix/RDP connection to the virtual desktop should be closed.